alexm-dev/runner/README.md

 ## Roadmap

-runner is in active development.
+runa is in active development.
 Future releases will focus on expanding functionality while keeping it fast and lightweight.

 ### Planned features